-The Special Services at Home Program is a family directed program funded provincially by the Ministry of Community and Social Services.
+The Special Services at Home Program is a family directed program funded provincially by the Ministry of Children, Community and Social Services.
 The Program is available for children with a developmental disability or physical disability who are residents of Ontario.
 The aim of the program is to make it easier for individuals with disabilities to live at home with their families.
 This program is available for children up to the age of 18.
-The Ministry of Community and Social Services currently maintains a waiting list for this program.
+The Ministry of Children, Community and Social Services currently maintains a waiting list for this program.

 The program provides funds for: